-Writing (2560) One Credit, Block Grades 11.
-12 Writing is primarily designed to give students a wide range of writing experiences plus individual guidance in basic skills as needed to maintain a consistent level of standard English.
-Students who need a more mature writing approach before College Preparatory Composition are advised to take this course.
-The entire term is a study of the writing process through paragraphs and major essays.
+Writing (2560) One Credit, Block Grades 11, 12

+Writing is primarily designed to give students a wide range of writing experiences plus individual guidance in basic skills as needed to achieve a consistent level of standard English.
+Students who need a more writing practice/skills before composition 1 are advised to take this course.
+During the class, we develop paragraphs and major essays, as well as learn to construct business letters/memos.
+In addition, students learn presentation and powerpoint skills.

-Grades 11, 12 Composition 1 (2630) One Credit, Half Block Prerequisite: Grade of B or higher in English II Writing or take Writing and then College Preparatory Composition or Instructor Approval College Prep Composition is designed for those students planning to attend a four-year college after graduation.
+Composition 1 (2630)

+Prerequisite: Grade of B or higher in English II Writing or take Writing and then Composition 1 or Instructor Approval

+Composition 1 is designed for those students planning to attend a four-year college after graduation.
 The purpose of the course is to give the student an opportunity to learn by using varied structures of writing non-fiction: analytical, informal and formal essay.
 The major emphasis is on clarity of thought and appropriate structure for accurate communication of thought.
 Remedial and advanced work in grammar and usage are continuously practiced in all writing assignments.
 Offered for college credit.
 DMACC Course ENG 105 (3 credits)